stefanofa/awesome/TOPICS.md

 ## claude-skill

+*   [dominikmartn/hue](https://github.com/dominikmartn/hue) - open-source skill that learns any brand and turns it into a complete design system. works on claude code and codex. install once, every UI your assistant builds matches your brand.

+## codex

-*   [dominikmartn/hue](https://github.com/dominikmartn/hue) - open-source claude code skill that learns any brand and turns it into a complete design system. install once, every UI claude builds matches your brand.
+*   [dominikmartn/hue](https://github.com/dominikmartn/hue) - open-source skill that learns any brand and turns it into a complete design system. works on claude code and codex. install once, every UI your assistant builds matches your brand.

+*   [manaflow-ai/cmux](https://github.com/manaflow-ai/cmux) - Ghostty-based macOS terminal with vertical tabs and notifications for AI coding agents

+*   [nextlevelbuilder/ui-ux-pro-max-skill](https://github.com/nextlevelbuilder/ui-ux-pro-max-skill) - An AI SKILL that provide design intelligence for building professional UI/UX multiple platforms

+*   [router-for-me/CLIProxyAPI](https://github.com/router-for-me/CLIProxyAPI) - Wrap Gemini CLI, Antigravity, ChatGPT Codex, Claude Code as an OpenAI/Gemini/Claude/Codex compatible API service, allowing you to enjoy the free Gemini 2.5 Pro, GPT 5, Claude model through API

+*   [intellectronica/ruler](https://github.com/intellectronica/ruler) - Ruler — apply the same rules to all coding agents

+*   [coreyhaines31/marketingskills](https://github.com/coreyhaines31/marketingskills) - Marketing skills for Claude Code and AI agents.
+CRO, copywriting, SEO, analytics, and growth engineering.

+*   [steipete/CodexBar](https://github.com/steipete/CodexBar) - Show usage stats for OpenAI Codex and Claude Code, without having to login.

+*   [theopenco/llmgateway](https://github.com/theopenco/llmgateway) - Route, manage, and analyze your LLM requests across multiple providers with a unified API interface.

 ## design-language

-*   [dominikmartn/hue](https://github.com/dominikmartn/hue) - open-source claude code skill that learns any brand and turns it into a complete design system. install once, every UI claude builds matches your brand.
+*   [dominikmartn/hue](https://github.com/dominikmartn/hue) - open-source skill that learns any brand and turns it into a complete design system. works on claude code and codex. install once, every UI your assistant builds matches your brand.

 ## design-system

-*   [dominikmartn/hue](https://github.com/dominikmartn/hue) - open-source claude code skill that learns any brand and turns it into a complete design system. install once, every UI claude builds matches your brand.
+*   [dominikmartn/hue](https://github.com/dominikmartn/hue) - open-source skill that learns any brand and turns it into a complete design system. works on claude code and codex. install once, every UI your assistant builds matches your brand.

 *   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.